jobrouter/php-rest-client/docs/usage.rst

 #.
 Lines 8-11: Define a :php:`ClientConfiguration` object with the base URL, the
    username and the password for your JobRouter installation.

 #.
-Line 13: Set the lifetime of the JSON Web Token in seconds.
-The default
+Line 13: Overrides the default lifetime of the JSON Web Token in seconds.
-   value is 600 seconds - if you are fine with this, you can omit this setter.
+   The default value is 600 seconds - if you are fine with this, you can omit this.
+As the configuration object is immutable, a new instance of the configuration is returned.

 #.
 Line 16: Now instantiate the RestClient with the configuration object.
 During
    the instantiation the client will authenticate against the JobRouter